 AN EVERLASTING MEMORY

-Angie Johnson, Alex’s oldest daughter, lives in the small house her father built on Aucoin Street in the west end of Campbellton.
+Angie Johnson, Alex’s eldest daughter, now in her 70s, lives in the small house her father built on Aucoin Street in the West end of Campbellton.

-“My father …” Angie adds, tearing up, “was such a kind man” She then motions to the fabled crosses.
-“Look at what he did.
+“My father …” Angie offers, tearing up, “was such a kind man.”
+Motioning to the crosses, she adds, “Look what he did!
 I am so proud of him …”